Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Update-AzureRmServiceFabricDurability.md

 ```

 ### -Sku
-Specify the SKU of the node type
+Specify the SKU of the node type.

 ```yaml
 Type: String